TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_battleroyale_ - Default: 1 - Whether this randomat is enabled\
 _randomat_battleroyale_radar_time_ - Default: 120 - Seconds before everyone is given a radar\
 randomat_battleroyale_music - Default: 1 - Whether to play vicotry royale music when someone wins

+## LAST \*PAIR\* ALIVE WINS!
+Duos battle royale!

+Everyone is turned into an innocent, and placed into pairs, for a duos free-for-all!\
+Everyone is innocent, no karma penalties, everyone gets a Fortnite building tool if it’s installed, last pair alive wins.\
+Everyone gets a radar after 2 minutes to prevent camping.\
+\
+_ttt_randomat_battleroyale2_ - Default: 1 - Whether this randomat is enabled\
+_randomat_battleroyale2_radar_time_ - Default: 120 - Seconds before everyone is given a radar\
+randomat_battleroyale2_music - Default: 1 - Whether to play vicotry royale music when someone wins

 ## Let's mix it up...